andreybleme/andreybleme.github.io/_posts/2020-01-18-validate-user-email-domain-aws-cognito.markdown

 ### Configuring the Cognito triggers

-Assuming we have already created the Lambda Function and it contains of validatino code, now we need to tell cognito to execute this Function everytime it receives and sign-in or sign-up event.
+Assuming we have already created the Lambda Function and it contains of validation code, now we need to tell cognito to execute this Function every time it receives and sign-in or sign-up event.
 To do so, go to the AWS console at your Cognito User Pool, and select the option "Triggers" at the "General Settings" tab menu.
-Then at the events "Pre sign-up" and "Pre authentication" select the name of the Lambda Function we have previously created:
+Then at the events "Pre sign-up" and "Pre-authentication" select the name of the Lambda Function we have previously created:

 ![AWS Cognito User Pool Triggers](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/aws-cognito-userpool-trigger.png "AWS Cognito User Pool Triggers")